Select Page

 Mad About Madrid Nick Kontis

-Home to the Spanish Royal family, Madrid has become the capital of Spain due to its strategic location at the heart of Iberia.
+Home to the Spanish royal family, Madrid has become the capital of Spain due to its strategic location at the heart of Iberia.
 Madrid captivates visitors with its majestic art exhibits, delectable tapas, vast green spaces, and Europe’s largest palace.
 Yet, amidst its splendor, the Spanish capital maintains a laid-back atmosphere.
 Madrilenos possess an unquenchable zest for life, often indulging in lively dining experiences that stretch into the early hours.
 This vibrant metropolis effortlessly embraces diverse styles to suit every taste.
 Even spending a week in the capital merely scratches the surface of the countless treasures waiting to be discovered.

 Barrio de Salamanca